parrt/cs601/lectures/top.down.design-pp.md

 	read it all in and write to output stream to client flush output stream
 	close file stream

-ClientHandler.execJava
-	obtain Class object for class name
-	get a new instance of that class if instance of ServerSideJava then
-		exec its service method
-	else
-		send note to browser saying invalid
 ```

 Note that I don't worry about details like object constructors at this point.
 That's an implementation detail.